Oklahoma Law Enforcement Memorial

 Melvin Oliver Miner - Officer

-Norman Police Department
+Norman Police Department July 31, 1972

 Officer Robert Brown was wounded in the arm and Officer Melvin Miner, 25, was struck in the head and died just after midnight the next morning, July 31st, at St Anthony Hospital in Oklahoma City.

-Melvin Miner had only been a Norman officer seven months and was survived by his wife Raetta and 3-year-old son Corey Lane.
+Melvin Miner had only been a Norman officer for seven months and was survived by his wife Raetta and 3-year-old son Corey Lane.

 Officer Melvin Miner is buried in Red Rock Cemetery, Red Rock, Noble County, Oklahoma.

-Twenty-two years after his father’s death Corey Miner would become an Officer with the Norman Police Department, later he became an Oklahoma Highway Patrol Trooper, then later would become an Assistance District Attorney.
+Twenty-two years after his father’s death Corey Lane Miner would become an Officer with the Norman Police Department, later he became an Oklahoma Highway Patrol Trooper, then later would become an Assistance District Attorney.

 OLEM – 1N-2-26 NLEOM – 38W7